ForgeRock/forgeops/helm/opendj/README.md

 To recover this backup to a new instance, perform the following procedure:

-### Copy the data to a gcs location with the desired namespace.
+### Copy the data to a gcs location for the desired namespace

 For example, if your namespace is `test` you can do the following: